KernFerm/bubs-bot-discord/README.md

  - for larger discord servers it will take a little bit to setup.

 ## just send me an invite to your discord server
-- contact infor below on the readme
+- contact info below on the readme
 ------

 ## Introducing 🤖BubsBot🤖 for Your Discord Server